projectweekend/Node-API-Utils/README.md

 **Parameters:**

-* The user object to serialize into a token
+* A user object to serialize into a token
 * An array of user properties to include in the serialization